TeachinArt.com

 Picture

-Now Paul brings his very unconventional approach to the medium to you in this course.
-He takes you through the planning and multiple firings of complex pieces, demonstrates all kinds of brushwork and other systems of making marks, and introduces you to many unusual tools, substances, and processes.
+Paul brings you his unconventional approach to the medium in this online ceramic class.
+He takes you through the planning phases of design and multiple firings of complex pieces, demonstrates all kinds of brushwork and other systems of making marks, and introduces you to many unusual tools, substances, and processes.

-Clay artists will discover the most painterly ceramic decorating medium; traditional china painters will be introduced to many water-based mediums; painters in other mediums will see how to translate their methods to a more permanent product.
+Clay artists will discover the most painterly ceramic decorating medium.
+Traditional China painters will be introduced to many water-based mediums.
+Painters in other mediums will see how to translate their methods into a more permanent product.

 China painting online class